klotzsch-lab/KlotzschPieces/Microscopy/Motorized_flip_mount/README.md

 ## Assembly
  ![](mfm_slicer.png)
- - Print the parts with suports
+ - Print the parts with suports.
- - Mount the "flipper" on the servo shaft
+ - Mount the "flipper" on the servo shaft.
- - Insert the servo in the holder.
-If is too loosen, add some tape to the sides to make it thicker so it sits tightly.
+ - Insert the servo into the holder.
+If is too loosen, add some tape to the sides of the servo to make it thicker so it sits tightly.
  - Align the optics carrier of the TFR90/M with the flipper position and slide in the assembly.
  - Tighten the screw on the side of the TFR90/M. (Use the provided allen key)
- - Try it and correct the flipper position if necesary.
+ - Try it and correct the flipper position/direction if necesary.